Jack Soo: Death

 Soo, a smoker, was diagnosed with esophageal cancer during Barney Millers fourth season (1977–1978), missing the last five episodes.
 He returned for the opening of season five, but the cancer spread quickly, and Soo died on January 11, 1979, at age 61, at the University of California Los Angeles Medical Center (now the Ronald Reagan UCLA Medical Center).
 His last appearance on the show was in the episode entitled "The Vandal", which aired on November 9, 1978, delivering the episode's final line, "...I have nothing to add."

+Soo's last televised appearance was on an episode of the daytime version of Hollywood Squares, which aired December 4, 1978.

-A running joke on the show was that Yemana made bad coffee.
+A running joke on Barney Miller was that Soo's character, Yemana, made bad coffee.
 "It must have been my coffee," Soo joked when he was being wheeled into surgery.
 A retrospective episode showing clips of Soo aired on the last episode of season 5.
 The episode included castmates as themselves, giving personal memories of Soo, the actor.
 It concluded with all raising their coffee cups in a final farewell toast to him.

+He is buried at Forest Lawn Memorial Park in Hollywood Hills.